 Clinical Trials in Adult GHD Patients

 Adverse events with an incidence of ≥ 5% occurring in patients with AO GHD during the 6 month placebo-controlled portion of the largest of the six adult GHD Norditropin trials are presented in Table 1.
 Peripheral edema, other types of edema, arthralgia, myalgia, and paraesthesia were common in the Norditropin-treated patients, and reported much more frequently than in the placebo group.
 These types of adverse events are thought to be related to the fluid accumulating effects of somatropin.
 In general, these adverse events were mild and transient in nature.
-During the placebo-controlled portion of this study, approximately 5% of patients without preexisting diabetes mellitus treated with Norditropin were diagnosed with overt type 2 diabetes mellitus compared with none in the placebo group [see WARNINGS AND PRECAUTIONS].
+During the placebo-controlled portion of this study, approximately 5% of patients without preexisting diabetes mellitus treated with Norditropin were diagnosed with overt type 2 diabetes mellitus compared with none in the placebo group [see WARNINGS AND PRECAUTIONS and Most Serious and/or Most Frequently Observed Adverse Reactions].
 Anti-GH antibodies were not detected.

-in Adult Onset Growth Hormone Deficient Patients Treated with Norditropin During
+Incidence in Adult Onset Growth Hormone Deficient Patients Treated with

 |Other Non-Classifiable Disorders (excludes accidental injury)||4||8||3||6|